9 Of The Best Free Things To Do In Rome That You Can’t Miss

 - Tickets to the Colosseum include access to the Roman Forum and Palatine Hill as well.
 So don’t buy tickets for all three destinations, there’s no need.

 - The Colosseum offers free entry on the first Sunday of the month.
-But expect REALLY long queues, and chance to res no there are no reservations.
+But expect REALLY long queues, and there are no reservations.

 - There are people dressed up as gladiators outside of the Colosseum if you want to take photos with them, these are not free!
 So beware.